federicomaruiz/federicomaruiz/README.md

 🌱 I'm currently exploring the realms of code and creativity.

-👯 I'm always open to collaborate on exciting projects.

 💬 Ask me about my journey into the world of programming and tech.

 📫 How to reach me: federicomaruiz@gmail.com